EFFECTIVE DATE: April 08th, 2021.

 (B) as necessary to fulfill an order for a Consumer,

-(C) to service providers of Merchant who need to know such information to provide services to Merchant consistent with their obligations and such service providers are obligated to keep such information confidential,
+(C) to service providers who need to know such information to provide services to Merchant consistent with their obligations and such service providers are obligated to keep such information confidential,

 (D) if required by law or subpoena, in response to an inquiry from law enforcement authorities or regulators, or

 (E) if Merchant believes the release of such information is necessary to address or prevent illegal or harmful activity.

 Other than as described above, SpotOn does not distribute Personally Identifiable Information to third parties, and Merchants have agreed not to do so either.
 SpotOn is not responsible for assuring that Merchants comply with that commitment.

 SpotOn will not have any liability for disclosure of your information resulting from actions by Facebook or other social media companies or platforms, or from errors in transmission or the unauthorized intervention of third parties.

 Information that does not identify your business or you personally.